Managing booking customers

 You can Archive customers when their details are no longer needed.
 Archiving a customer will preserve the customer's details against all past and future bookings; however, only Active customers can be assigned to new bookings.
 Importantly, archived customers can later be Set as active again if needed.

-Deleting a customer is a destructive action, which will remove the deleted customer from all past and future bookings and is irreversible.
-The deleted customer's bookings and charges are themselves preserved - only the customer profile is deleted.
-To delete a customer select Delete from the More drop-down list at the top of the customer profile page, and follow the on-screen instructions to confirm the deletion.
+Deleting a customer is a destructive action that will unlink the deleted customer from all past and future bookings and is irreversible.
+The deleted customer's bookings and charges are preserved - only the customer profile is deleted.
+To delete a customer, select Delete from the More actions list at the top of the customer profile page and follow the on-screen instructions to confirm the deletion.

 Managing customer bookings and charges

-From the Bookings tab of each customer's profile, you can see a full history of their Future and Past bookings.
-From here you can further filter the list by booking Status or Search for a specific booking within a long list.
-Notice the booking Actions to View, Duplicate, Edit, Cancel or Delete a booking in the list.
-You can also Add a new customer booking.
+From the Bookings tab of a customer profile, you can see a full history of their Future and Past bookings.
+From here, you can further filter the list by booking Status or Search for a specific booking within a long list.
+Notice the booking Actions to View, Duplicate, Edit, Cancel or Delete a booking.
+You can also Add new bookings for the customer.

 Similarly, the Charges tab provides a full history of charges, showing the related booking, the amount, payment status and due date.
-From here you can further filter the list by charge payment Status, to see just Unpaid or Paid charges, or use the Actions to Edit or Delete a charge.
-Note that you will only be able to delete an unpaid charge.
+From here, you can further filter the list by charge payment Status to see just Unpaid or Paid charges or use the Actions to Edit or Delete a charge.
+Note that you can only delete an unpaid charge.

 Communicating with customers

-You can communicate directly with individual customers from their profile page, using the communication options on the Communicate drop-down button.
-The options will only be active if the customer has a valid email address or mobile number.
-Sent communications are recorded in the communication log located at the bottom of the customer's profile.
+You can communicate directly with individual customers from their profile page using the communication options on the Communicate drop-down button.
+Communication options are only active if the customer has a valid email address or mobile number.
+Sent communications are recorded in the communication log located at the bottom of the customer profile.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.